gdh1995/vimium-c/README.md

   though some function are broken because Edge always lacks many features.
 This extension can also work on lastest Firefox, but there're still some errors.

-In the *weidu* directory is another project - a customized 微度新标签页.

 # Project Introduction

 __<span style="color: #2f508e;">Vim</span>ium <span style="color: #8e5e2f;">C</span>:__